onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 what are the governing constraints of that org such that they are able to regulate and reflect certian values? coordination constraints are governing constraints
 ^^ notes from Alicia Juarrero

+> "I know you're out there.
+I can feel you now.
+I know that you're afraid.
+You're afraid of us.
+You're afraid of change.
+I don't know the future.
+I didn't come here to tell you how this is going to end.
+I came here to tell you how it's going to begin.
+I'm going to hang up this phone, and then I'm going to show these people what you don't want them to see.
+I'm going to show them a world.. without you.
+A world without rules or controls, without borders or boundaries.
+A world where anything is possible.
+Where we go from there is a choice I leave to you." - [Neo, The Matrix](https://www.finestquotes.com/movie_quotes/movie/Matrix/page/0.htm#:~:text=I%20know%20you%27re,leave%20to%20you.)